IISERM/schrodinger-week/eli5.md

 You have to send the original writeup and your improvised write in a .txt/.pdf/.doc version to phiclubiiserm@gmail.com

+As it all started from Randell Munroe's description of Saturn V as up goer 5, we continue to legacy with our second challenge

+## Wednesday Challenge

+*The Next Einstein*

+Here are 2 pictures of one of the most popular topics in physics.
+Black holes and LIGO
+You take these two pictures and instead of the given labeling, Change it to eli5 version

+How to send
+For black hole image
+Write the original labeling along with your description of it For LIGO write the number given in the flow chart and your description along with it.

+You have to label both images for your entry to be considered.

+You have to send your improvised write in a .txt/.pdf/.doc version to phiclubiiserm@gmail.com

 ## Prizes
 You will be judged on the creativity and clarity of the idea you're trying to explain.
 Every challenge has a prize worth 250 bucks waiting for you to grab!

 ## Coordinators